amsul/pickadate.js/README.md

 <br>
 ## Support

-If you find this library useful and would like to see further development, consider [supporting it through Gumroad](https://gum.co/pkjs).
+If you find this library useful and would like to see further development, consider [supporting it](http://selz.co/1g80kCZ).